-Pixel variance values down to 0.01 are very high quality.
+Pixel variance values down to 0.001 are very high quality.

 You may test what value is acceptable by doing a render region on areas that have the most noise.
 Lower the value until you're happy.
 Lower values take longer to render.
 This is a global control for sampling the image.
 This is simple and handles all noise given enough time and a pool of samples to use.
-The default is 0.015 for the variance adaptive sampling metric.
-Other metrics have different sweet spots for this value.
-Values as low as 0.005 or below have their uses.
-0.0 turns off adaptive sampling.